juanfran/svgo-inkscape/README.md

 ## Install

-Download and uncompress the content in your Inkscape extension folder.
+Download and uncompress, copy the content inside the uncompresed folder (svgo-inkscape-windows64, svgo-inkscape-linux64 or svgo-inkscape-mac64) to your Inkscape extension folder.

 For Linux
 ```